intelligentgolf/storage-backed-queue/README.md

 AngularJS service that persists and retries a queue of promise-based asynchronous function calls to HTML5 storage.

-This can be useful when you have calls to $http, along with their `then` callbacks, that must be completed, even after a browser restart, or failed requests due to a dropped internet connection.
+This can be useful when you need to ensure calls to $http are succesful, along with their `then` success callback, even after a browser restart, or after failed requests due to a dropped internet connection.

 Because failures are automatically retried, recoverable failures of $http, such as from insufficient permissions due to a session expiring, should be handled using http interceptors.
+You should ensure that any requests are idempotent on the server, as the browser treating a request as failed might have been succesful from the server's point of view.

 Installation
 ------------